Amity University, Noida

 Amity University, Noida (officially Amity University Uttar Pradesh) is a private university located in Noida, Uttar Pradesh, India.
 It was established in 2005 by an Act of the State Legislature of Uttar Pradesh.
 It has campuses in India and overseas branch campuses in Dubai and Tashkent.
 The university is recognised by the University Grants Commission and accredited by the NAAC with grade 'A+'.

 History

 Amity University was established as a state private university on 24 March 2005 through the Amity University Uttar Pradesh Act, 2005 (UP Act 11 of 2005) of the Uttar Pradesh Legislative Assembly by the Ritnand Balved Education Foundation.

-It was India's first private university to implement reservations and merit-based scholarships for students.
+It was India's first private university to implement job reservations.
 In 2011, the school was reported to have over 80,000 students across 240 programs.

 In September 2015, the university signed a memorandum of understanding with the BSE Institute, a subsidiary of the Bombay Stock Exchange, to commence a 2-year distance learning MBA program in global financial markets that will be open to students and working professionals.

-In September 2016, the university expanded into the US and partnered with Adelphi University to offer global MBA and graduate programs at the New York Campus.
+In September 2016, the university partnered with Adelphi University to offer global MBA and graduate programs at St. John's Oakdale campus.